 - sexual abuse

-The underlying reason for a person’s addiction to a drug might not always be obvious.
+The underlying reason for a person’s addiction to a drug might not always be apparent.
 And, finding the solution to an individual’s drug or alcohol addiction is likely to be equally complicated, especially if the person may require dual diagnosis treatment for both an addiction and other existing conditions.
-Recognizing the signs of addiction prior to attempting to help can often be an ideal initial step.
+Recognizing the signs of addiction before attempting to help can often be an ideal initial step.

-Like many other kinds of illegal drugs, crystal meth provides users with an artificially constructed good mood.
-People smoking, snorting, or shooting up crystal meth forget about grooming themselves, taking a shower on a daily basis, or taking care of their meth mouth; they simply want to only enjoy their exhilarating high.
+Like many other kinds of illegal drugs, crystal meth provides users with an artificially constructed right mood.
+People were smoking, snorting, or shooting up crystal meth forget about grooming themselves, taking a shower on a daily basis, or taking care of their meth mouth; they simply want only to enjoy their exhilarating high.
 In many cases, meth users steal to support their habit.
 Their skin crawls, their overall state of their health goes downhill, and the drug becomes the most important thing in their life.
-What many meth users might not realize is that using the drug seriously harms their mental health.
-Like meth mouth, ailments like loss of memory, severe depression, or psychosis aren’t uncommon among those who have abused the drug for a significant period of time.
+What many meth users might not realize is that using the drug severely harms their mental health.
+Like meth mouth, ailments like loss of memory, severe depression, or psychosis aren’t uncommon among those who have abused the drug for a significant period.

 Heroin and Ecstasy